Prostanthera rhombea: Description

 Prostanthera rhombea is an openly-branched shrub that typically grows to a height of 0.5–2 m and has strongly aromatic branches that are covered with glandular hairs.
 The leaves are more or less round to broadly heart-shaped with the edges rolled downwards, 2–6 mm long and 2–5.5 mm wide on a petiole 0.3–1 mm long, the leaves with both glandular hairs and sessile glands.
 The flowers are arranged singly in leaf axils near the ends of branchlets with bracteoles 1.5–2 mm long at the base.
 The sepals are 4–5 mm long, forming a tube 1.4–2 mm long with two lobes, the upper lobe about 2 mm long.
 The petals are 7–8 mm long and mauve or bluish, often with white tips.

 Taxonomy

 Prostanthera rhombea was first formally described in 1810 by Robert Brown in his treatise Prodromus Florae Novae Hollandiae et Insulae Van Diemen.

 Distribution and habitat

-Sparkling mint-bush grows in rainforest and forest, often in gullies or near streams, mainly from Port Macquarie to the Nepean River in New South Wales and in low heath and woodland in rocky places in three isolated areas in Victoria - near Licola, Mount Timbertop near Mansfield and Mount Buffalo in Victoria.
+Sparkling mint-bush grows in rainforest and forest, often in gullies or near streams, mainly from Port Macquarie to the Nepean River in New South Wales and in low heath and woodland in rocky places in three isolated areas in Victoria - near Licola, Mount Timbertop and Mount Buffalo.